 What happens if I can’t pay a title loan on the due date?

 Borrowers will want to ask upfront what a title loan lender’s policies are on repossession and sale procedures and whether or not they can get their car back before it’s sold.
-Once again, this is generally something that lenders will allow, but this stipulation falls under Chapter 516, which doesn’t have as many protections as Chapter 537.
-Lenders must provide written statements on borrowed amounts and interest rates, but repossession procedures, sales procedures, and what lenders can charge for are not as clear or specific.
+Once again, lenders generally allow this, but this stipulation falls under Chapter 516 of the Florida Statutes, which doesn’t have as many protections as Chapter 537.
+Lenders must provide written statements on borrowed amounts and interest rates, but repossession procedures, sales procedures, and what lenders can charge for are not as straightforward.

 How Many Title Loans Can I Have At One Time in Florida

-Remember that defaulting on a title loan in Florida has huge consequences of increased finance charges and late fees.
+Remember that defaulting on a title loan in Florida leads to increased finance charges and late fees.
 The fallout from default on a car title loan is even worse.
-You will still deal with huge fees and interest rates.
+You will still deal with huge costs and interest rates each month that your loan goes unpaid.
 But most title loan lenders in Florida can repossess your vehicle after a few weeks of default.
-Based on this info, finding a local company for your budget and future situation is best.
+Besides dealing with the stress of repossession, you may also owe money to your lender if the car is sold at auction and it doesn’t cover the total loan costs.
+In this scenario, your debt will be unsecured, but a lender can still come after you in a civil case and threaten to garnish your wages for the unpaid amount.

 Check If Your Title Loan Lender Is Licensed In The State Of Florida